 The Isle of Jura is a wild and bewilderingly beautiful place.
 Living on an island with one road, one shop, one pub and where the population of 200 or so humans is outnumbered by the native red deer by 30 to 1, brings with it a unique sense of perspective.

 “You just know when something is right,” she tells The Wandering Golfers.
-“I came up to Jura to visit my sister for was meant to be three days and ended up staying a week.
-When I went home, it was to hand in my notice.
-Coming back up did feel different – getting on a little ferry and knowing that is going to be your only lifeline to the mainland was quite scary in a way, but also strangely comforting.”
+“I came up to Jura to visit my sister for what was meant to be three days and ended up staying a week.
+When I went home it was to hand in my notice.
+Coming back up did feel different.
+Getting on a little ferry and knowing that is going to be your only lifeline to the mainland was quite scary in a way, but also strangely comforting.”

 “Being here and being out in the surroundings has saved my sanity.
 I have had my ups and downs but getting out here, even in terrible weather, clears the mind.
 Being on the golf course, seeing sea eagles or the red deer that are everywhere.
 It puts things into perspective and makes you feel like humans aren’t all that significant in the bigger picture.”

 Laura has changed the lens through which she sees the world.
 Sometimes a change of perspective is all it takes to see the light.